MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_08-Manage_Virtual_Machines.md

     | --- | --- |
     | Name | **vmss1-nsg** |

-1. Click **Add an inbound rule** and add an inbound security rule with the following settings (expand the menu, and select the appropriate option, leave others with their default values):
+1. Click **Add an inbound rule** and add an inbound security rule with the following settings (leave others with their default values):

     | Setting | Value |
     | --- | --- |